 - Medical bills

 - Pain and suffering

 - Emotional distress

 In rare cases, accident victims can seek punitive damages to punish the drunk driver for their actions.
 The state of Tennessee does allow punitive damages.
 However, there may be caps on the compensation you can receive.
-The laws in Tennessee are constantly changing, however.
-As such, it is best to speak to an experienced personal injury attorney at Rainwater, Holt & Sexton.
+Since the laws in Tennessee are constantly changing, it is best to speak to an experienced personal injury attorney at Rainwater, Holt & Sexton.

-Drunk driving cases in Memphis are complex and often involve many aspects.
+Drunk driving crashes in Memphis are complex.
 These cases must be investigated carefully.
 Toxicology and BAC reports must be obtained and police records examined.
 While the police focus on the criminal elements of the case, you need someone on your side focused on getting you the compensation you deserve.

 Insurance companies often low-ball injured drunk driving accident victims.
 Their main goal is to pay you as little as possible.
 You need someone who can push back against these tactics and fight aggressively for your rights and future.

 Why Choose Rainwater, Holt, & Sexton?